rubocode/frontier.nvim/doc/design/tangent.md

 in managing complexity with elegant simplicity.
 It avoids towering monolithic intelligence and prefers the collaboration of distributed specialized intelligence.
+It has a heavy focus on the fundamentals.

 ### C++